LeishMarrero/PyBer_Analysis/README.md

 # PyBer Analysis
 ## Overview of Project
-Pyber is a ridesharing app company.
+PyBer is a ridesharing app company.
 Our objective is to help PyBer improve access to ridesharing services and determine affordability for underserved neighborhoods.

 We will be using Pandas libraries, Jupyter Notebook, and Matplolib to create a variety of charts that showcase the relationship between the type of city and the number of drivers and riders, as well as the percentage of total fares, riders, and drivers by type of city.